 Nikita Lalwani’s first novel GIFTED was longlisted for the Man Booker Prize 2007, shortlisted for the Costa First Novel Award and the Sunday Times Young Writer of the Year.
 It has been translated into 16 languages.
 In June 2008 Nikita Lalwani won the Desmond Elliot Prize for New Fiction, which she donated to human rights organisation Liberty.
 Lalwani was born in Rajasthan and raised in Cardiff.
 In In 2013 she was a judge for the book section of the Orwell Prize, Britain’s most prestigious prize for political writing.

 Her second novel THE VILLAGE is published by Penguin in the UK and Random House in the USA.
 In May 2013 it was selected as one of eight novels for the Fiction Uncovered campaign for the best of British fiction.
 Set in a village modelled on a real-life open prison in India, THE VILLAGE is a gripping story about manipulation and personal morality, about how truly frail our moral judgement can be.
-You can download the first chapter here
+You can download the first chapter here and watch her discussing the book here

 REVIEWS for THE VILLAGE: